 In this course students will learn how to watch movies and read plays with a critical eye.
 In the discussions about movies the focus will be on the "grassroots creativity" - fan movies and video games - as responses to media industry dominance.
 Also, the topics such as film, theatre and politics, Hollywood versus independent films, and film and art will be explored.
 During the course there will be a few screenings of some cult movies such as Blade Runner, Casablanca, and Pulp Fiction.
 After completing the course, students should be able to demonstrate the ability to engage in critique relevant to both film and theatre media texts.

 BCIT ENGL 1177, or 6 credits BCIT Communication at 1100-level or above, or 3 credits of a university/college first-year social science or humanities course.

+Interested in being notified about future offerings of LIBS 7014 - Film and Theatre: An Active Audience?
 If so, fill out the information below and we'll notify you by email when courses for each new term are displayed here.